murarova/TODOCiklum/README.md

 Push "Edit" button for edit all todo-item fields.

-Use search form for search todo-item by title, status and priority.
+Use search form to search todo-item by title, status and priority.